 Because we have not begun commercial production of the electric boat, we have no experience servicing or repairing our electric boats.
 Servicing electric vehicles is different than servicing vehicles with internal combustion engines and requires specialized skills, including high voltage training and servicing techniques.
 In addition, we plan to partner with certain third parties, such as we have with OneWater, to perform some of the service on our vehicles, and there can be no assurance that we will be able to enter into acceptable arrangements with any such third-party providers.
 Further, although such servicing partners may have experience in servicing other electric vehicles, they will initially have no experience in servicing our boats.
 There can be no assurance that our service arrangements will adequately address the service requirements of our customers to their satisfaction, or that we and our servicing partners will have sufficient resources, experience or inventory to meet these service requirements in a timely manner as the volume of boats we deliver increases.
-This risk is enhanced by our limited operating history and our limited data regarding our boats' real-world reliability and service requirements.
-In addition, if we are unable to roll out and establish a widespread service network that provides satisfactory customer service, our customer loyalty, brand and reputation could be adversely affected, which in turn could materially and adversely affect our sales, results of operations, prospects and financial condition.
+This risk is enhanced by our limited operating history and our limited data regarding our boats' real-world reliability and service, our customer loyalty, brand and reputation could be adversely affected, which in turn could materially and adversely affect our sales, results of operations, prospects and financial condition.